-"If a student tests positive for COVID-19 or receives a clinical diagnosis for COVID-19, faculty should be prepared to make any necessary flexible arrangements for a student to complete the coursework.
-The institution should make every effort to provide for continued enrollment for students with COVID-19 without penalty to the student.
-Students may choose to obtain a medical withdrawal for courses with a COVID-12 test or diagnosis."
+"If a student tests positive for COVID-19 or receives a clinical diagnosis for COVID-19, faculty should be prepared to make any necessary flexible arrangements for a student to complete the with penalty to the student.
+Students may choose to obtain a medical withdrawal for courses with a COVID-19 test or diagnosis."